samsung-cnct/k2/README.md

   - pip
   - boto
   - netaddr
-- Ansible ([see k2-tools](https://github.com/samsung-cnct/k2-tools/blob/master/requirements.txt) for the version)
+- Ansible ([see kraken-tools](https://github.com/samsung-cnct/k2-tools/blob/master/requirements.txt) for the version)
 - Cloud SDKs
   - AWS cli
   - gcloud SDK
-- Terraform and Providers ([see k2-tools](https://github.com/samsung-cnct/k2-tools/blob/master/Dockerfile) for the versions)
+- Terraform and Providers ([see kraken-tools](https://github.com/samsung-cnct/k2-tools/blob/master/Dockerfile) for the versions)
   - Terraform
   - Terraform Execute Provider (https://github.com/samsung-cnct/terraform-provider-execute/releases)
   - Terraform CoreOS Box Provider (https://github.com/samsung-cnct/terraform-provider-coreosbox/releases)
 - kubectl
 - Helm

 For the specific version of Python modules (including Ansible) that are expected, see [kraken-tools](https://github.com/samsung-cnct/k2-tools/blob/master/requirements.txt).
-For the versions of all other dependecies, see the Kraken-tools [Dockerfile](https://github.com/samsung-cnct/k2-tools/blob/master/Dockerfile).
+For the versions of all other dependecies, see the kraken-tools [Dockerfile](https://github.com/samsung-cnct/k2-tools/blob/master/Dockerfile).

-## The Kraken-lib Image
+## The kraken-lib Image

-The easiest way to get started with Kraken-lib directly is to use a Kraken-lib container image:
+The easiest way to get started with kraken-lib directly is to use a kraken-lib container image:

 `docker pull quay.io/samsung_cnct/k2:latest`